Metástasis

 Metástasis is a Colombian telenovela series, a Spanish language remake of the American crime drama Breaking Bad that transposes the events of the original from the United States to Colombia.
 It follows the storyline for all five seasons of Breaking Bad, with alterations to its pacing, visual style, and subplot elements.

 All five series were shown between June 8 and September 18, 2014; for a total of 62 episodes.
 It has been broadcast in Chile, Venezuela, Peru, the United States, Costa Rica and Mexico, among other countries, by Fox Latin America.

 Plot

-Walter Blanco is a frustrated high school chemistry teacher, married to his unexpectedly-pregnant wife Cielo Blanco, and father of his disabled son Walter Blanco Jr. Walter also works in a car wash in the afternoons.
-When he was diagnosed with terminal lung cancer, he wonders what will happen to his family when he dies.
+Walter Blanco is a frustrated high school chemistry teacher, married to his unexpectedly-pregnant wife Cielo Blanco, and father of his son Walter Blanco Jr who has cerebral palsy.
+Walter also works in a car wash in the afternoons.
+When he is diagnosed with terminal lung cancer, he wonders what will happen to his family when he dies.

 Witnessing a raid by the Anti-Narcotics Police organized by his brother-in-law Henry Navarro, Walter recognizes a former student of his: José Miguel Rosas, whom he contacts to manufacture and sell methamphetamine and thus ensure the economic well-being of his family.
 But the approach to the world of drugs and dealing with traffickers and mobsters contaminates Walter's mind, making him gradually abandon his straight and predictable personality to become someone without too many scruples when it comes to getting what he wants.